What types of diabetes management supports do we fund?

 The training for the support worker should:

-• be given by the health treatment team or registered nurse who wrote your care plan
+• be given by the health treatment team or registered nurse who wrote your Diabetes Care Plan

 • explain how to carry out your specific Diabetes Care Plan

-• teach the support worker how to provide day-to-day maintenance and care.
+• teach the support worker how to provide day-to-day care.

 • your diabetes is unstable and needs monitoring and changes to your medications